When will you receive your statement?

 Why have some administration fees been deducted from investment returns?

-If you have a super account, your administration fee is $2.25 per week plus up to 0.04% pa of your account balance for the financial year 21/22 period.
+If you have a super account, your administration fee was $2.25 per week plus up to 0.04% pa of your account balance up to 2 September 2022.

 Contributions